osrf/gazebo_design/physics_params/physics_params.md

 parameters in the map, rather than iterating through a list of enums, which is marginally better because map access keyed on integers is logarithmic, not linear.

-An optional Type field could be added to optimize accessing the `NamedParam` message.
+An optional Type field could be added to optimize accessing the `Param` message.

 Storing SDF `param` elements as `string` might be wasteful, is there a leaner implementation?